Rolley Castle

 Rolley Castle, locally known as Château de Rolley, lies in the hamlet of the same name, north of the city of Bastogne, in the province of Luxembourg in the Wallonia region in Belgium.

-Although Rolley Castle was first mentioned in the 13th century, it was probably first built in the 11th century.
+Although Rolley Castle was first mentioned in the 13th century, it was likely built in the 11th century.
 It was owned by the Lords of Boulland (or Bollands).
-In September 1475 Charles the Bold, Duke of Burgundy, visited Rolley Castle.
+In September 1475, Charles the Bold, Duke of Burgundy, visited Rolley Castle.

-During WWII the occupants of Rolley Castle took in and hid first British and then American airmen before helping them back to safety across allied lines.
-In 1944 the castle became the Headquarters of the American Army and several senior US Army officers met here in December 1944, among them General Patton.
+During World War II, the occupants of Rolley Castle took in and hid British and then American airmen before helping them escape across Allied lines.
+In 1944, the castle became the headquarters of the American Army, and several senior US Army officers, including General Patton, met there in December.

 Gallery